-- InCopy CC free trial and documentation

--Download a free trial of InCopy CC for Mac

-or Windows from the Adobe website.
-Free

-trials are fully enabled for 7 days and come

-with full documentation built into the

-program's Help files.

-- Even better, if you have a Creative Cloud subscription, you already have InCopy CC 2019.
-Just install it from the CC app.
+- InCopy free trial and documentation- Download a free trial of InCopy from the Adobe website.
+Free trials are fully enabled for 7 days and come with full documentation built into the program's Help files. - Even better, if you have a Creative Cloud subscription, you already have InCopy.
+Just install it from the Creative Cloud app.